kubos/kubos/docs/services/file-protocol.rst

 for request/response type messages or the ``hash`` for content-addressable messages.

-    - The ``channel_id`` parameter corresponds to an in-memory array of coroutines created as part of the file transfer process.
+    - The ``channel_id`` parameter is used to indicate a group of messages associated with a particular file protocol transaction.
     - The ``hash`` parameter is the BLAKE2 hash for the corresponding file which is being transferred.